BENCH TEST MASTERY

-Let’s not get into the details of what happened with feedback from her friends, which happens all the time by the way, but seriously, what a waste of time!
+Let’s not get into the details of what happened with getting feedback from her friends, which happens all the time by the way, but can be like rolling the dice with your future!

-Similar scenarios play very often, and it’s heartbreaking.
+Similar scenarios play out often, and it’s heartbreaking.

-This test is too important, how long did you prepare to come this far again?
-And if you mess up an interview you have to start all over again, from CAAPID, and hope you get an interview call again next year.
+The bench test is too importan!
+How long did you prepare to come this far again?
+And if you mess up a prep at the test you may have to start all over again – with a new CAAPID application – hoping you get an interview call again next year.
 Each year you repeat the process, your potential for acceptance weakens (schools don’t look kindly on candidates with too many failed attempts).

 Don’t do this.

-Can you imagine trying to learn a brand new language, lets just say Japanese for convenience, relying on random YouTube videos?
+Can you imagine trying to learn a brand new language – lets say Japanese for instance – relying on random YouTube videos?
 You’ll be tested on fluent conversation in just a few months.
-If everything depended on that one Japanese conversation test, wouldn’t you be more strategic in how your set about to learn the language, beyond just watching Youtube videos and free online seminars?
+If your future career depended on that one Japanese conversation test, wouldn’t you be more strategic in how your set about to learn the language, beyond just watching Youtube videos and free online seminars?

 5 Things That Make the Bench Test Mastery Special

 In mastering a new skill, just like anything else in life, you start from the basics and move towards the advanced.
-You can’t learn advanced grammar before first learning how to formulate basic sentences.
-You can try, but it won’t make much sense and nothing will stay remembered, whereas if that complex grammar comes to you at the right time you’ll get the essence and internalize it, now the information is yours.
-Everyone learns at their own pace, some faster some slower, and repetition is important, it really is like learning a new language.
+You can’t learn advanced mathematics before first learning how to master algebra.
+You can try, but it won’t make much sense and nothing will be remembered, whereas if that complex math is taught to you at the right time, you’ll get the essence and internalize it; now the information is yours.
+Everyone learns at their own pace – some faster, some slower – and repetition is important.
+It really is like learning a new language.

-There are several limitations regarding time and repetition that inherently come with live training courses.
+There are several limitations regarding time and repetition that inherently come with live bench test prep courses.

-Covering 2 years of material during a live course is challenging.
-The teacher’s got a lot to go through but can’t just be talking and demoing all day, students need to practice, ask questions, and get feedback.
-Oh, and there’s a schedule to adhere to, we need to do something different tomorrow because there’s lot’s to cover.
+Covering 2 years of material during a week-long live course is challenging.
+The instructor has a lot to go through but can’t just be lecturing and demoing all day, students need to practice, ask questions, and get feedback.
+Oh, and there’s a schedule of set topics that must be adhered to, to make sure they don’t get behind.

 It’s 2 years worth of material after-all.

-So much of what’s taught gets lost and rather than remembered.
+So much of what’s taught gets lost rather than remembered.

 I thought so too.

-Also because everyone’s speed of progression is different, the slower students don’t get to learn the cool advanced stuff before the end of the course.
-Going back to our math metaphor: advanced math doesn’t make any sense when the student can’t yet formulate basic questions in Japanese.
+Because everyone’s speed of progression is different, the slower students don’t get to learn the cool advanced stuff before the end of the course.
+Going back to our math metaphor: advanced math doesn’t make any sense when the student can’t yet formulate basic questions in algebra.

 The essence of a partial veneer crown can’t be understood unless the student is ready for it.
-The student may learn how to mimic a 7/8th crown, but the preparation will have crucial mistakes and will scream out ‘I don’t really know what I’m doing and why these features are needed, I just know it looked somewhat like this’.
+The student may learn how to mimic a 7/8th crown, but the preparation will have crucial mistakes and will scream out:

 This is a non-issue for Bench Test Mastery, repeat as often as you need and take your time to get things right.
 Perfect the full gold crown first, then move on to the 7/8 crown.